azriel1rf/PokerHandEvaluator/README.md

 ## Overview

-Efficiently evaluating a poker hand has been an interesting but challenging problem.
+Efficiently evaluating a poker hand has been an interesting and challenging problem.
 Given two different poker hands, how to determine which one is stronger?
 Or more generally, given one poker hand, can we assign a score to it indicating its strength?